Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 exposed steering column tube. $35.00 extra.

-FOR SALE: Professionally Rebuilt IH Cub Cadet "Original" garden tractor
+FOR SALE: Professionally Rebuilt Cub Cadet "Original" garden tractor

 and Cub Lo-Boy ROSS Steering Box/Column Assembly.
 NOTE: If we don't have